Embracing the Learning Theory: Constructivism

 Constructivist classrooms are usually very different from other types of classrooms.
 Constructivist classrooms pay attention to students interests and interactive learning.
 They add to students' pre-existing knowledge and are student-centred.
 In constructive classrooms, teachers interact with students to guide them to build their knowledge, they encourage negotiation about what students need to achieve success and students mostly work in groups.

-Main Strengths of Constructivism Learning Theory
+Key Strengths of the Constructivism Learning Theory

 A constructivist approach to education views learners as active, competent, capable, and powerful.
 It tends to motivate learners to learn by ‘doing’, which leads to memory retention, critical thinking and engagement.
 Following are the main benefits of using Constructivism Learning Theory in a classroom.